alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 </vector>
 ```

-The results are shown in **Figure 2** below.
-Toggle the checkboxes to see how the different combinations of transformations affect the final result!
+The transformed icons are shown in **Figure 2** below.
+Toggle the checkboxes to see how the different combinations of transformations affect the results!

 {% include posts/2016/11/29/includes2_transforming_paths_demo.html %}

-The ability to chain together `group` transformations makes them extremely powerful, making it possible to achieve a variety of cool effects. **Figure 3** below gives three such examples:
+The ability to chain together `group` transformations makes it possible to achieve a variety of cool effects. **Figure 3** shows three such examples:

 * The _expand/collapse icon_ is drawn using two rectangular paths.
-When clicked, the two paths are simultaneously rotated 90° and vertically translated to create the effect.
+When clicked, the two paths are simultaneously rotated 90° and vertically translated to create the transition.

-* The _alarm clock icon_ also draws its bells using two rectangular paths.
+* The _alarm clock icon_ draws its bells using two rectangular paths.
 When clicked, a `<group>` containing the two paths is rotated back and forth about the center to create a 'ringing' effect.

 * The _radio button icon_ animation is one of my favorites due to its clever simplicity.
-The radio button is also drawn using only two paths: a filled inner dot and a stroked outer ring.
-When the radio button transitions between an unchecked to checked, only three attributes are animated:
+The icon is drawn using only two paths: a filled inner dot and a stroked outer ring.
+When the radio button transitions between an unchecked to checked, three properties are animated:

     | Time  | Outer ring `strokeWidth` | Outer ring `scale{X,Y}` | Inner dot `scale{X,Y}` |
     |-------|--------------------------|-------------------------|------------------------|